Seth-Karlo/rosa-terraform-demo/README.md

 ```

 ## Notes:
-- The OIDC provider is by default created in a public bucket, as it needs to have a https URL in front of it.
-This causes security alarms with most customers, hence the CloudFront workaround.
-- The customer needs to manually apply the restricted bucket policy after running terraform.
-Note that this will create a config drift with the module until we get a chance to make that bit optional
 - There is currently a race condition when creating the IAM roles which results in a permission denied error.
 Just run terraform apply again for now until we fix that upstream

 ## To-Do